 Police have been heavily criticised for failing to abandon a pursuit that endangered the public and culminated in the deaths of two young men.

-An Independent Police Conduct Authority report, released yesterday, said Tauranga police should have abandoned the high-speed chase before it ended in the deaths of Harley Wilson and Michael Keepa.
+An Independent Police Conduct Authority report, just released, has found that Tauranga police should have abandoned a high-speed car chase before it ended in the deaths of Harley Wilson and Michael Keepa.

-The pair died soon after the stolen vehicle they were in slid down a bank and crashed into a tree in Te Puke in October 2010.
+Mr Wilson and Mr Keepa died soon after the stolen vehicle they were driving slid down a bank and crashed into a tree in Te Puke in October, 2010.

-The Toyota Hilux 4x4 was travelling at about 110km/h in a 50km/h zone when the driver lost control.
+The Toyota Hilux 4x4 was travelling at about 110km/h in a 50km/h zone, when the driver lost control of the vehicle.

 Police, who had been chasing the vehicle for about 17 minutes, had just pulled out of the pursuit when the accident happened.

-The pursuit started just after 5am when the Hilux tried to avoid a police breath-test check in Mt Maunganui.
-It eventually involved eight police officers in four vehicles, and reached 160km/h.
+The pursuit, which started just after 5am when the Hilux tried to avoid a police breath test in Mount Maunganui, eventually involved eight police officers in four vehicles, and reached speeds of 160km/h.

-At one stage officers tried to use road spikes to stop the fleeing vehiclebut the driver managed to swerve around them.
+At one stage, officers tried to use road spikes to stop the fleeing vehicle.
+However, the driver managed to swerve around the spikes.

-Judge Sir David Carruthers concluded that while police were justified in pursuing the Hilux initially, they should have called off the pursuit on several occasions because of the unacceptably high speed.
+Judge Sir David Carruthers concluded that while police were justified in pursuing the Hilux initially, they should have called off the pursuit on several subsequent occasions because of the unacceptably high speed involved.

-"The sustained high speeds reached by the pursuing officers were dangerous to the public, the occupants of the Toyota 4x4 and the officers themselves," he concluded.
+"The sustained high speeds reached by the pursuing officers were dangerous to the public, the occupants of the Toyota 4x4 and the officers themselves," Judge Carruthers concluded.

-Mr Wilson showed no intention of stopping and was driving "far in excess of the posted speed limit".
+The driver, Mr Wilson, showed no intention of stopping and was driving at speeds "far in excess of the posted speed limit".

 Mr Keepa's grandmother, Lee Keepa, said she did not believe police should engage in pursuits.